-There are lots of ways that you can get involved and fundraise – check out our list of fun ideas.
+There are lots of ways that you can get involved and fundraise and one of the best thing about hosting your own fundraiser for Guide Dogs is that you can get super creative!
+Click here for a list of fun ideas.

 Meet some inspirational fundraisers

 Showing that age is no barrier, Mike Thomas, who

 is 8o years old, hit the pavement once again this

 year to raise funds for Guide Dogs NSW/ACT

 In preparation for the 14 kilometre track, Mike trained around his Retirement Village in Belrose.

 "I've been doing some resistance training in the

 pool and going for long walks.
 I even joined

 a gym a couple of weeks ago," Mike said.